Playing with Points

 The Valuable Sapphire Reserve Visa – 5 Reasons it is Our Go-To Card

 Credit card points can save you a lot of money on travel, but the level of value for different cards varies widely based on your personal usage, priorities, and goals.
 For us, putting most of our spend on the Chase Sapphire Reserve card is the best way to maximize our points.
+In late 2025, Chase completely revamped this card (and raised the price).
+It’s taken us a few months to get our heads around all the changes.
+But now that we have, it will remain our go-to card, and it may even be more valuable to us than it used to be.

-** Please note that some links on this page are affiliate links, meaning we may earn a very small commission if you apply through them (at no extra cost to you).
+** Please note that some links on this page are affiliate links, meaning we may earn a small commission if you apply through them (at no extra cost to you).
 We only recommend cards we use ourselves, whether or not they offer affiliate links.

 Sapphire Reserve Benefits Overview

-Here is a list of the higher value benefits:
+Here are some of the benefits:

 Annual Travel Benefit